HDFGroup/hdf-rest-api/Types/index.rst

 Types
 ####################

-The h5serv REST API supports the rich type capabilities provided by HDF.
+The HDF Kita REST API supports the rich type capabilities provided by HDF.
 Types are are described in JSON and these JSON descriptions are used in operations involving datasets, attributes, and committed types.

-There is not a separate request for creating types, rather the description of the type in included with the request to create the dataset, attribute, or committed type.
+There is not a separate request for creating types; rather, the description of the type is included with the request to create the dataset, attribute, or committed type.
 Once a type is created it is immutable and will exist until the containing object is deleted.